 Please find our complete list of projects and courses below

 Wildlife Conservation & Management

-Mofemedi Rhino Recovery Initiative focus on the protection and continued conservation of rhino in South Africa, where poaching has reached devastating levels.
+Mutogomeli Rhino Rangeland Protection focuses on the protection and continued conservation of rhino in South Africa, where poaching has reached devastating levels.
 The project also tracks and monitors elephant and has a predator research project.